What was life like in 1990’s Britain?

-After the excess and power dressing of Thatcher’s 80’s, we were catapulted into the 90’s with all the that the increased personal tech had to offer.
-We had personal computers, windows operating systems and were thrown into the third dimension and cyberworld of what was the internet.
-We watched Speed, Pretty Woman, Jurassic Park.
-Then, as Hanibal Lecter drank a nice chianti and ate fava beans, the theme of space continued unabated with Toystory and Toystory 2 as every little boy dreamed of being Buzz Lightyear.
-We explore what was life like in 1990’s Britain.
+After the excess and power dressing of Thatcher’s 80’s, Britain catapulted into the 90’s with all the that the increased personal tech had to offer.
+Personal computers and windows operating systems threw us into the third dimension and the cyberworld of the internet.
+We watched Speed, Pretty Woman and Jurassic Park.
+Hanibal Lecter drank a nice chianti and ate fava beans!
+The theme of space continued unabated with Toystory, as every little boy dreamed of being Buzz Lightyear.
+J K Rowling had her first Harry Potter book published in this decade, a phenomenon that would launch us into the Wizarding World!
+So, what was life like in 1990’s Britain?

-Here at Sweet and Nostalgic we have a great range of 1990’s Gift Ideas.
-Come and have a look at what life was like in 1990’s Britain, our products give you a warm nostalgic flavour for this wonderful decade.
-Our range covers the whole of the 20th Century, so there’s something on our site for everyone interested in the most influential century that the world has known to date.
+Here at Sweet and Nostalgic, we have a great range of 1990’s gift ideas.
+Come and have a look!
+Our products are sure to give you a warm nostalgic flavour for this wonderful decade.
+Our range covers the whole of the 20th Century.
+There is something for everyone interested in the most influential century that the world has ever known.